chaos-mesh/chaos-mesh/website/docs/user_guides/io_chaos.md

 This document helps you run IOChaos experiments.

 IOChaos allows you to simulate file system faults such as IO delay and read/write errors.
-It can inject delay and errno when your program is running IO system calls such as `open`, `read` and `write`.
+It can inject delay and fault when your program is running IO system calls such as `open`, `read` and `write`.

 ## Configuration file